 Challenges for a solid electrolyte for batteries:

 Thick composite positive electrodes with high active mass: high ionic conductivity of solid-state electrolytes.
 Stable interface with oxide and low redox activity with electronically conducting additives.

 Thin low mass solid electrolyte membranes should possess good mechanical properties, ductility, and dynamic pressure control.

-All solid state battery electrolytes offer an unprecedented combination of high ionic conductivity and excellent stability between anode and cathode.
+All SSB electrolytes offer an unprecedented combination of high ionic conductivity and excellent stability between anode and cathode.
 The compatibility of the anode is the key in this because it provides a primary benefit at the cell level over other conventional lithium-ion batteries.